bgold04/AutoPrimer3A/readme.md

  ## CURRENT RELEASE

-The [latest version of AutoPrimer3](https://github.com/david-a-parry/autoprimer3/releases/latest) fixes issues arising from UCSC's recent update to their genome metadata that stopped previous versions from working.
-It also gives the option to specify names for targets when designing to regions/coordinates.
+This project, AutoPrimer3A, is based on the original work of David Parry, who created AutoPrimer3.
+All original code and documentation remain Copyright © David Parry under the GPLv3 license.

+AutoPrimer3A continues as a separate and independently maintained project.

+The latest version of AutoPrimer3A updates the code to Java1.8.0_421 and uses mysql-connector-j-9.0.0 to interrogate the MariaDB at UCSC.
+It provides a facility to specify coordinates in bed format or names for target genes when designing primers or probes

 ---